frunox/acodersquest-dev/src/posts/09_CB-building-the-blog-md2.md

 ![chain links]()

 I had one of those days where the code flowed steadily.
 The goal was to improve how the Markdown files are processed and saved.
-In particular, I wanted to create a way to insert the URLs for any image files into the Markdown.
+In particular, I wanted to create a way to insert the URLs for any image files into the posts automatically.

-Previously, the URLs were being saved into each Firestore document and I was copy/pasting them into the Markdown files.
-Realizing that I was already converting each file into an array of strings to `splice()` the lines of metadata out of the content, I thought there was a way to work with the array to insert each image URL in the correct location.
+Previously, the URLs were being acquired as each image was put into Cloud Storage, I was copy/pasting them into the Markdown files.
+See the code in the [original post](http://localhost:3000/post/acq-building-the-blog-working-with-markdown).
+Realizing that I was already converting the content of each post into an array of strings with `splice()`, I thought there was a way to work with the array to insert each image URL in the correct location.

 ## Reorganizing How Images are Imported and the URLs Stored